elgbar/Feudalism/Bugs.md

 Bugs:
++XP orbs at location on long loop, low priority

-+After levelling up the XP bar is full (cannot reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) +Helmets might despawn on zombies (mc feature)
++After levelling up the XP bar is full (can not reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) (never happened again since) +Helmets might despawn on zombies (mc feature)

-+Zombie spawn without ID and Level
-++Cases:
-++A zombie spawned with none level and ID, the max health was 37.5 and it's spawning health was 16 (picture taken 2015-06-16_00.42.46.png)

-+Zombie spawn with wrong armour
-++Cases:
-+++full gold (with some enchantment) on a lvl 2 air air zombie (as of 11.05.15 ID 18)
-+++Full Leather (with some enchantment) on a lvl 2 air air zombie (as of 19.05.15 ID 19)

-tempfixed:
-+Zombies fly way too far if you spam hit them (temp fixed)

 suggestions: